Updated September 14, 2023

 |Monthly and yearly subscriptions are available.
 The cost is as follows –

-To conclude, both AutoCAD vs Revit is developed and marketed by Autodesk.
-AutoCAD vs Revit tools is used for commercial purposes to create 2D-3D blueprints for buildings, bridges, computers, etc. Both AutoCAD vs Revit require monthly or yearly subscription from Autodesk to create blueprints and models.
+In conclusion, Autodesk develops and markets both AutoCAD and Revit.
+AutoCAD vs Revit tools are used commercially to create 2D-3D blueprints for buildings, bridges, computers, etc. AutoCAD vs Revit requires a monthly or yearly subscription from Autodesk to create blueprints and models.
 The purpose of Autocad is to draw 2D lines representing real elements, whereas Revit can be used to create 3D components equipped with real-life information.
-Autocad focuses on the design and modifications of individual elements of a project, whereas, in Revit, the project is considered as indivisible.
+Autocad focuses on the design and modifications of individual elements of a project, whereas, in Revit, the project is considered indivisible.

-The modifications and last-minute changes are easily done in Revit as compared to Autocad, where the modifications are manual and time-consuming.
-Autocad is available as both web and mobile app and can be used on Windows and Mac platforms.
-Revit can only be used on Windows operating system.
-Based on the requirements, available hardware and design requirements, one can choose between Autocad and Revit to create blueprints.
+Revit makes modifications and last-minute changes easier compared to Autocad, where these modifications are manual and time-consuming.
+Autocad is a web and mobile app used on Windows and Mac platforms.
+One can only use Revit on the Windows operating system.
+Based on the available hardware and design requirements, one can choose between Autocad and Revit to create blueprints.

-This has been a guide to the top difference between AutoCAD vs Revit.
-Here we also discussed the AutoCAD vs Revit key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more –
+Although this has been a guide to the top difference between AutoCAD vs Revit, we also discussed the key differences with infographics and a comparison table.
+Therefore, you may also have a look at the following articles to learn more –